forgi86/sysid-transformers/README.md

 # Hardware requirements
 While all the scripts can run on CPU, execution may be frustratingly slow.
 For faster training, a GPU is highly recommended.
-To run the paper's examples, we utilized a dedicated server equipped with an nVidia RTX 3090 GPU.
+To run the paper's examples, we used a server equipped with an nVidia RTX 3090 GPU.

 <!--